 What is content marketing?

 Pulizzi describes content marketing as marketing content through a businesses’ owned media channels.
 By streamlining content marketing throughout multiple channels, one can reach a larger audience and therefore enhance their message virality.
 Where many owners lose their content efficiency is when they assume that just uploading regular content is enough to 1) keep their audience interested and 2) enhance their brand.
 Pulizzi warns that whenever one starts to generate content through a marketing medium, they owe it to their audience to keep pushing content as long as their product/service is still intact.
 In other words, content generation isn’t just a message to one’s consumers- it’s a life-long promise that a company is going to keep up a certain level of communication.
-The loss of that promised communication will inevitably lead to a loss of confidence in the brand itself. click to watch the webinar Pulizzi majorly stresses the development of a content marketing action plan.
+The loss of that promised communication will inevitably lead to a loss of confidence in the brand itself.
+Pulizzi majorly stresses the development of a content marketing action plan.
 He claims that constructing a plan will not only help improve the quality of one’s content, but will also lead to stronger lead generation as the readers of the correctly developed content will automatically be pre-qualified as one’s target audience.

 Find your Why